 PS: This post contains affiliate links.
-Buying something through one of the links won’t cost you anything extra, but we may get a small commission, which helps to keep the site running.
-Thanks!
+Buying something through one of the links won’t cost you anything extra, but we may get a small commission.

 There are just two reasons why you need a lens hood:

-- To prevent light hitting your lens
+- To prevent light hitting the front of your lens

 - To protect your lens

-1. To prevent light hitting your lens
+1. A lens hood prevents light hitting the front of your lens

 In this instance the lens flare works to highlight the early morning light and feeling of dawn.
 You can see the two small circles of light to the left of the image.
 This was taken with a lens hood attached and just a touch of light hitting the front of the lens.
 Without one the excessive light on the lens would have ruined the shot.

-2. To protect your lens
+2. A lens hood will protect your lens

-In fact, using a lens hood.
-In fact, it is such a habit that I would not consider lifting my camera to my eye without it.
+In fact, using a lens hood such a habit that I wouldn’t consider lifting my camera to my eye without it, even if the sun was behind me with no possibility of it hitting the front of my lens.
 In my more dappy moments I’ve been known to fit my lens hood, but forget to take the lens cap off!

-I can’t count the number of times my lens hoods have saved me from little sticky fingers that suddenly reach out for my lens during a family shoot when little ones have run up to me, not stopped as I’d expected them to and then reached for my lens.
-Finger prints are not a big deal, but it would mean that I’d have to stop shooting and clean my lens before continuing, which would break the moment.
+Sometimes little ones run up to me during a photo shoot and don’t stop until they’re really close, then reach for my lens.
+Finger prints are not a big deal, but I’d have to stop photographing and clean my lens before continuing, which would break the moment.